Kaito Kiyomiya

-Kaito Kiyomiya (清宮 海斗, Kiyomiya Kaito) is a Japanese professional wrestler who works for Pro Wrestling Noah, where he is the current GHC Heavyweight Champion in his second reign.
+Kaito Kiyomiya (清宮 海斗, Kiyomiya Kaito) is a Japanese professional wrestler.
+He is signed to Pro Wrestling Noah, where he is former and three-time GHC Heavyweight Champion.
+He also makes appearances for partner promotion New Japan Pro-Wrestling.

 Early life

 Kiyomiya grew up a lifelong fan of professional wrestling, citing Mitsuharu Misawa as his biggest inspiration.
 Kiyomiya wore green trunks during his early career as tribute to Misawa.